Can we develop an incentive plan to drive superior performance?

 While compensation is only one feature of a powerful incentive program, Apple, Inc. uses an incentive compensation structure embodies 5 important principles to drive superior performance.

-The size and scope of Apple’s experience doesn't apply to most of us, but it reflects a series of very sound concepts and principles that will help you to consider an incentive plan for your company that really works.
+The size and scope of Apple’s experience doesn't apply to everyone, but it reflects a series of very sound concepts and principles that will help you to consider an incentive plan for your company that really works.

 Watch the Video and Review the Slides